What Is a SOC Report & Why Is It Important?

 2. Management assertion: Summarizes what the managers of the company under audit told the auditor about their information security controls.

-3. Description of systems: Explains what the company does and how they describe their own infrastructure.
+3. System description: Explains what the company does and how they describe their own infrastructure.
 Note: This is not included in a SOC 3 report.
 In a SOC for Cybersecurity, a description of the organization’s cybersecurity risk management program is included instead.

 4. Applicable criteria: Lists each internal control the company believed was applicable to their own services, alongside the results of tests of controls.
 Note: Control tests and results are not included in a SOC 1 Type 1, SOC 2 Type 2, SOC 3, or SOC for Cybersecurity.